kinsky-main/contemp-phys-report/main.typ

 In Superconducting Integrated Circuits (SICs), information is encoded in very short Single Flux Quantum (SFQ) voltage pulses $V(t)$.
 As such most operations are clocked where a logical 1 (logical 0) is defined as a given timestep where is (is not) SFQ pulse is present within a clock period @krylov-sic-design-2024.

 SICs will typically use critically damped JJs where the transition from supercurrent to voltage state is almost instantaneous at $I_c$.
 In the underdamped example of Figure @jj-iv-characteristics, which is importantly single valued, it was shown by K.K.
 Likharev @likharev-rsfq-1991 that after a current pulse $I$ the junction should self-reset to its original superconducting state.
 However, if the bias current $I_b$ is high enough such that $I_b lt.tilde I_c$, the push from the pulse can drive a full $2 pi$ phase rotation.
 Similar to how a driving force on a highly damped pendulum at the critical angle can cause exactly one full rotation before coming to rest again.
-When timed correctly this results in a voltage pulse across the junction following the time derivative of Equation @josephson-phase-relationship, yielding a pulse of exactly one flux quantum $Phi_0$.
+When timed correctly this results in a voltage pulse across the junction following Equation @josephson-phase-relationship, yielding a pulse of exactly one flux quantum $Phi_0$.

 One of the most simple circuit components described by K.K.
 Likharev @likharev-rsfq-1991 @krylov-sic-design-2024 that can be assembled (see Figure @rsfq-dff-circuit), would be a Rapid Single Flux Quantum (RSFQ) Destructive Flip-Flop (DFF).
 It comprises a storage loop (J3-$L$-J2) and a clock junction J1, with $L gt Phi_0"/"I_c$ so the loop can store a single flux quantum.
 In the idle "0" state, the bias current prefers the lower-inductance path through J3.
 Arrival of an input SFQ pulse switches J3 and injects one $Phi_0$ into the loop, establishing a persistent circulating current $I_s approx Phi_0/L$ whose direction encodes the "1" state (equivalently, the bias redistributes toward J2).
 Readout and reset are driven by a clock pulse at J1: J1 and J2 act as a decision-making pair (balanced comparator) so that, depending on the stored circulation, the junction closer to $I_c$ switches first, emitting an SFQ to the output and simultaneously clearing the stored flux i.e. a destructive readout that returns the cell to "0" unless the input refreshes it on the same cycle.